tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 If `unique_indices` is set to true then XLA can assume that all element scattered to are unique.
-So XLA could use non-atomic operation.
-If they are not, then the semantics is implementation defined.
+So XLA could use non-atomic operations.
+If `unique_indices` is set to true and the indices being scattered to are not unique then the semantics is implementation defined.

 ### Informal Description and Examples